jhuckaby/logalert/README.md

 "path": "/home/jsmith/files/mylog.txt"
 ```

-For Microsoft Windows you must use this syntax:
+For Microsoft Windows you need to use this syntax:

 ```json
 "path": "c:\\Users\\MyUser\\MyFiles\\MyLog.txt"